Large time effective kinetics $\beta$-functions for quantum (2 + p)-spin glass II: Effective vertex expansion, local potential approximation and symmetries: Venturing beyond symmetric phase

 \section{Venturing beyond symmetric phase}

-In our previous work \cite{lahoche2024largetimeeffectivekinetics}, as well as in the companion paper \cite{lahoche2024frequency}, we found that the presence of disorder leads to the appearance of “finite-scale” singularities.
-As we have pointed out, these singularities are probably a sign that interactions forbidden by perturbation theory (and notably correlations between replicas) become important.
-However, we have chosen in our previous investigations to focus on the vertex expansion, and these singularities could also be related to the choice of an unstable vacuum.
-In this section, we propose to construct a different approximation, by expanding the non-local interactions around the vacuum of the local potential, in the limit $N\to \infty$.
+In our previous work \cite{lahoche2024largetimeeffectivekinetics} and the companion paper \cite{lahoche2024frequency}, we observed that the presence of disorder leads to the emergence of 'finite-scale' singularities.
+As previously discussed (see \cite{lahoche2024largetimeeffectivekinetics} for an extended analysis), these singularities likely signal that interactions suppressed by standard perturbation theory—notably correlations between replicas—become significant.
+However, given our prior focus on the vertex expansion, it remains possible that these singularities are artifacts arising from the choice of an unstable vacuum.
+In this section, we propose an alternative approximation scheme by expanding the non-local interactions around the vacuum of the local potential in the $N \to \infty$ limit.